Salesforce adoption is a funny business!

 These can be measured on a weekly/monthly basis to learn where your users need assistance.
 This will also help you determine what kind of training can be given to the user to iron out the common problems.

-Understand your end-users perspective about Salesforce at recurring intervals.
-Collect their feedback and engage in discussions with them to figure out how to solve the problems.
-Involving your end-users will make them feel heard and make the problems personal to them for a certain extent.
+Collect end-user feedback and engage in discussions with your team to figure out how to solve problems.
+Involving your end users will make them feel heard and give you the opportunity to prove that you have their best interests at heart.

 Have more Salesforce adoption strategies to add?
 Let me know in the comments below or tweet out to me at @i_mgokul